actions-marketplace-validations/appsinacup_action_export_godot_game/README.md

 ![export godot game](./docs/example.png)

 Reusable Action that build a Godot game.
 These actions build and sign the games with the [Godot Engine](https://godotengine.org) of the version specified.
+You need to have `export_presets.cfg` and it has to have the targets you want to build for (eg. check [_export_presets.cfg](_export_presets.cfg)).

 Sample usage:
 ```yml